mcpuishor/linode-laravel/README.md

 # Linode Laravel

 A Laravel 12 package for Linode integration.
+For now, only Compute Instances and Managed Databases are supported.

+Other features may be added in the future.

 [![Tests](https://github.com/mcpuishor/linode-laravel/actions/workflows/tests.yml/badge.svg)](https://github.com/mcpuishor/linode-laravel/actions/workflows/tests.yml)